 The same entry requirements that apply to all MSc programmes in Computer Science apply.
 Specifically, candidates should have, or expect to gain, at least a good second class honours BSc degree or qualification of equivalent standard recognised by the University in a subject with a substantial element of Computing.
 Applicants for the "with Industry" variant should have or expect to gain at least a very good second class honours BSc degree or qualification of equivalent standard recognised by the University in a subject with a substantial element of Computing.
-Because applications are treated on an individual basis, alternative qualifications may be considered, especially in the case of candidates with relevant work experience.
-Alternative qualifications are usually considered when a student holds an acceptable degree, but in a slightly different subject area and has through work experience moved into a field relevant for the programme they have applied for.
-In this case we would expect the experience to be significant (several years) and expect the candidate to provide details about this experience (e.g. details of the job they have been conducting in Industry) in addition to evaluating employer's statements for evaluation by the admissions team.
+Where a student holds an unrelated first degree at an acceptable level, they may be considered for admission on the basis of significant work experience in the field of study that they have applied for.
+In this case we would expect the experience to be significant (several years) and expect the candidate to provide details about this experience (e.g. details of the job they have been conducting in Industry) in addition to employer's statements for evaluation by the admissions team.
 Where English is not the first language of the candidate, the successful applicant must have IELTS 6.0.